evannetwork/evannetwork.github.io/dapps/angular/hello-world.md

 4. Result:
 [![js tutorial preview](/public/dapps/js/hello-world-preview.png){:width="50%"}](/public/dapps/js/hello-world-preview.png)

-By having a look into the browser network tab, you will see that you data is loaded from the IPFS server:
+By having a look into the browser network tab, you will see that your data is loaded from the IPFS server:

 [![dapps-tutorial - directory](/public/dapps/hello-world/dapp-from-contract.png){:width="400px"}](/public/dapps/hello-world/dapp-from-contract.png)